-Ford was hot on new trends during the sixties.
-The Falcon, T-Bird, Continental, Mustang and LTD all plowed new ground in their respective categories. and although Ford didn’t exactly instigate the Great Fastback Epoch, it sure embraced it with a vengeance.
+(first posted 2/22/2014) Ford was hot on new trends during the sixties.
+The Falcon, T-Bird, Continental, Mustang and LTD all plowed new ground in their respective categories.
+And although Ford didn’t exactly instigate the Great Fastback Epoch, it sure embraced it with a vengeance.
 No other company adopted the swoopy back so quickly and so comprehensively; every size Ford sprouted a fastback, from the little Pinto and Maverick to the great big Galaxie 500 XL.
 It’s almost surprising there wasn’t a fastback Lincoln.
 Of course, Ford was trying to make the most of its Le Mans racing successes with its very fastback GTs, more blatantly with the 1969 Mustang than the rest.
 But looks can be deceiving.

 Before we get to that, let’s take in the source of the Mach 1′s styling inspiration.
 The 1966 Ford GT40 was as spectacularly successful on the track as it was in its ability to convey the essence of GT racing of the time: just the bare minimum to still be nominally usable on the street; the last of its kind that could say that.
 Raw, lean and exuding pure power and speed, a classic that Ford eventually couldn’t resist recreating.

-The 1969 Mustang had a new body for 1969, although it rode on the same platform as its 19667-1968 predecessor.
 That car, as defined by the Bullitt-mobile, has become an icon itself, although in 1969 that was hardly yet foreseeable.
 Times were changing quickly then, and Ford wanted to keep the Mustang fresh and hot.

 What arrived was clearly more extravagant than the relatively restrained ’67-’68.
 The Mustang was now obviously edging towards the excess that made its 1971 successor a Deadly Sin.
 Let’s just say you’re not quite as likely to find a Mach 1 on the streets of Paris as you are a ’67 fastback.
-The ’69′s bulges, scoops and other cues were clearly about showing off the muscles as much as putting them to good use, and that’s where the mach 1 really stumbles, or plows.
+The ’69’s bulges, scoops and other cues were about showing off the muscles as much as putting them to good use, and that’s where the Mach 1 really stumbles, or plows.

 The very first paragraph ends with a pretty dismal preview: “The pieces are there-most of them anyway-but the sum is far short of the parts”.
 The one part that wasn’t far short was that new more expressive Mustang front end.
 By extending it four inches further ahead of the front wheels, the Mustang’s intrinsic lousy weight distribution went even further the wrong direction: 59.3% on the front wheels.
-That’s typical nowadays; for front wheel drive cars.
+That’s typical nowadays; but for front wheel drive cars.

 The Mustang’s decline starting in 1969 included the interior.
 Granted, this one is not exactly a fair representative, but the general direction towards bulkier, deeper, darker and murkier interiors just increased the bad vibes from feeling lost in its cheap black bowels.
 Outward visibility was well on its way to wretched, which the 1971 model fully attained.

 The 1971 was the the Mustang’s nadir; the ’69-’70 was the clear slide in that direction.
-I tried hard to be impressed by the 1969 Mach 1′s very showy looks and persona, but the harder the Mustang seemed to try, the less I liked it.
+I tried hard to be impressed by the 1969 Mach 1’s very showy looks and persona, but the harder the Mustang seemed to try, the less I liked it.
 It amazed me how much it had changed from its original fresh and tight package, especially the 2+2.
-You know something’s wrong when a seventeen year-old has shifted his affection to the four year-old version; that’s a lifetime then.
+You know something’s wrong when a seventeen year-old has shifted his affection to the four year-old version; that was a lifetime then.
 And forty years later, nothing’s changed to warm me up to the Mach 1.

 I never understood where Ford was going with this version.
 The early Mustangs were designed to appeal to pretty much everyone in one way or another, and these, well, I have no idea.
 Someone gave me a large diecast model of one of these a few years ago, it sits on top of my bookshelf, collecting dust.
 I see it up there and still scratch my head, it (the real car) seemed like a such a waste of resources…